-Elizabeth has worked in diverse industries, including high-tech, pharmaceutical, healthcare, creative design, and professional services, amongst others.
+Elizabeth has worked in diverse industries, including high-tech, pharmaceutical, healthcare, creative design, and professional services, among others.
 With her studies and practice in both interior design and business administration, her passion is helping committed teams and worthy causes reach their goals.

 Anne Van Delst, Director